stnolting/neorv32/README.md

 **General**:
-  * Modified Harvard architecture (separate CPU interfaces for data and instructions; single processor-bus via bus switch)
+  * Modified Harvard architecture (separate CPU interfaces for data and instructions; NEORV32 processor: Single processor-internal bus via bus I/D mux)
   * Two stages in-order pipeline (FETCH, EXECUTE); each stage uses a multi-cycle processing scheme
   * No hardware support of unaligned accesses - they will trigger an exception
+  * Little-endian byte order
+  * All reserved or unimplemented instructions will raise an illegal instruction exception
   * Privilege levels: `machine` mode, `user` mode (if enabled via `U` extension)